-The coronavirus (covid 19) vaccine does not cause a coronavirus infection.
-It helps to build up your immunity to the virus, so your body will fight it off more easily if it affects you.
+The coronavirus (COVID-19) vaccine does not cause a coronavirus infection.
+It helps to build up your immunity to the virus so your body can fight it off more effectively if you are infected.

-Only vaccines that Health Canada determines to be safe and effective will be approved for use in Canada and available in Ontario.
+Only vaccines that Health Canada has approved and determined to be safe and effective will be administered in Ontario.

-After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved two vaccines for use in Canada:
+After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved six vaccines for use in Canada:

 - were tested on a large number of people through extensive clinical trials